Anne Runyan, Ph.D.

 My Research:

-Anne Sisson Runyan has devoted the past thirty years to theoretical and empirical work on how gender (in relation to other power relations such as class, race, nation, and sexuality) discursively and materially shape global political economy, security, and governance assumptions, practices, and priorities, and how these shape and (re)produce gender and other inequalities.
+Anne Sisson Runyan has devoted the past forty years to theoretical and empirical work on how gender (in relation to other power relations such as class, race, nation, and sexuality) discursively and materially shape global political economy, security, and governance assumptions, practices, and priorities, and how these shape and (re)produce gender and other inequalities.
 She has engaged an array of feminist and critical theorizing and in a range of methods, such as participant observation, discursive, NGO and elite interviewing, and survey research, to conduct this work.
 She has also worked collaboratively with scholars and activists in several parts of the world to develop feminist critiques of and approaches to international politics as well as transnational feminist practices and pedagogies.
-Her current work on the impact of the nuclear fuel cycle, and particularly nuclear waste, on indigenous peoples and women and their resistances this as well as how local jurisdictions can enact international women's and human rights conventions also have particular policy implications.
+Her current work is on the impact of the nuclear fuel cycle on indigenous peoples and women and their resistances.

 Publications: